stephenh/stephenh.github.com/drafts/what-makes-spark-exciting.markdown

 Admittedly, Hive has served us well for quite awhile now.

-We have a non-trivial amount of reports that process a non-trivial data on a regular basis.
+Like many startups these days, we have a non-trivial amount of reports that process a non-trivial data on a regular basis.
 Without Hive, we would have been hard pressed to provide the same functionality in the same time frame.

 That said, it has gotten to the point where Hive is more frequently invoked in negative contexts ("damn it, Hive") than positive.